Webdeveloperintraining/recipe-database-sqlite/README.md

     - SQLite3: Used to interact with SQLite database and perform CRUD operations.
     - Json: Handle Json returned by HTML forms.
     - date: Retrieve the date recipe was modified.
   - Flask Python Framework: It was used for building the web application and handle HTTP requests
+- JavaScript
+- CSS
-- Water.css for general styling
+  - Water.css CSS library for general styling

 # Useful Websites